 This rather stocky cockatoo typically grows to between 13 and 15 inches in length from the beak to the tip of the tail feathers.

-On average, Major Mitchell's cockatoos have a lifespan of 40 and 60 years.
+On average, Major Mitchell's cockatoos have a lifespan of 40 to 60 years.
 They can live up to 75 years in captivity when treated well, especially if they're hand-fed as babies.

 As an example, Cookie was a longtime resident of the Brookfield Zoo near Chicago, Illinois.
 Possibly the most famous Major Mitchell's cockatoo, he was at least 83 years old when he died in 2016.
 In 2014, he was named the "Oldest Parrot - Living" by the Guinness World Records.